-It's time for another blog post.
-A Christmas time blog post that has absolutely nothing to do with Christmas but everything to do with MK3 Audi TT system upgrades, how we went about it and the way the car has responded to our system design.
+A Christmas time blog post that has absolutely nothing to do with Christmas and everything to do with a MK3 Audi TT Audio System Upgrade.
+We will go through how we went about it and the way the car has responded to our system design.

-The car audio industry is relatively small, the specialist car audio industry (where we sit) is even smaller.
-Close nit, from the inside you get to know who's who and who's worth their weight.
-This particular project is the second of many referrals to ourselves from Tim and the team at Advanced In-car Technologies, (who have just completed the front acoustic parking sensor, rear cam and activated the optical parking display on this car) another specialist company who take care of the retrofit end of the market, we're extremely grateful for the confidence this company has in our own to handle their customers with the same professionality.
-Take a look - Advanced Incar
+The car audio industry is relatively small and the specialist car audio industry (where we sit) is even smaller.
+From the inside you get to know who's who and who's worth their weight.
+This particular project is one of many referrals from Tim at Advanced In-car Technologies.
+They had just completed the front acoustic parking sensor, rear cam and activated the optical parking display on this car.

-It comes as a surprise to most that I personally really enjoy this type interaction as I'm very much the same, I'll happily be 40/50 emails/calls deep to ensure all I's are dotted and T's are crossed before committing or asking for a commitment to a final decision.
+It comes as a surprise to most that I personally really enjoy this type interaction as I'm very much the same.
+I'll happily be 40 to 50 emails/calls deep to ensure all I's are dotted and T's are crossed before asking for a final decision.